Affirmative Action/Equal Opportunity Statement

 - Student Success

 UNO recognizes that the selection of instructional materials or teaching techniques involves highly creative, inventive and possibly unique approaches to communication, within the context of academic freedom.
 As a general rule, academic freedom in this context means that a faculty member has a professional obligation to respect the dignity of others, as well as the right of others to be free from fear, violence, or personal abuse.
 All UNO employees and students are responsible for helping to assure that the university avoids discrimination prohibited under its policy statement.

-If anyone thinks he or she has experienced or witnessed such prohibited discrimination, he or she should immediately notify the Associate Director of Human Resources and Director of Equal Employment Opportunity and Affirmative Action.
+If anyone thinks they have experienced or witnessed such prohibited discrimination, they should immediately notify the Compliance Officer.
 UNO forbids retaliation against anyone who in good faith has reported prohibited discrimination.
-However, accusations of prohibited discrimination are of utmost seriousness and should never be made casually and without cause.
+However, accusations of prohibited discrimination are of the utmost seriousness and should never be made casually and without cause.
 This policy shall not be used to bring frivolous or malicious charges against administrators, faculty, staff, students, or visitors.